polyfy/polylith/readme.md

  :aliases {:test {:extra-paths ["../../components/user/test"
 ```

-The bricks for the `development` environment is configured in `./deps.edn`:
+The bricks for the `development` project is configured in `./deps.edn`:
 ```clojure
  :aliases  {:dev {:extra-paths [...
                                 "components/user/src"